OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 ```

 ## Two flavors
+> _**Important Note**_: the celestial data (the Sun's coordinates) use the current date as a parameter, which is probably the most important one.
+> If your device is not connected to the Internet, it is your duty to provide an accurate date.
+To do so, use
+> `date -s` from a terminal, like in `date -s "2022-08-10 17:04:29"`.

 The two scripts `console.sh` and `server.sh` are similar, in that sense that they both drive the solar panel.
 A small difference though, the `server.sh` provides a REST and HTTP access to the features, that can be accessed - and to some extent driven - from a Web UI.
 - `console.sh` runs `sunflower.main.ConsoleMain`